 In case of opening of account in the name of minor, KYC procedure on guardian shall be performed.
 Minor, on becoming major, shall be allowed to operate the account on completing KYC procedure.

-Relaxation of KYC in Small Deposit (No Frills) Accounts:
+Relaxation of KYC in Small Savings Bank Deposit Accounts:

 Are KYC requirements applicable to existing customers also ?
 Yes.
 All existing customers need to update KYC procedure periodically.